 - you are vulnerable.

 You should tell the police and your solicitor if you feel unwell or vulnerable because of your mental illness.
 You should do this as soon as possible.
-They will make sure you get the care and support you need.

 How can I complain about my solicitor?